lukewickstead/RandomNotes/Js/Advanced JS.md

 };
 ```

 When compiling baz there is a named parameter foo which is declared implicitly within the scope  of baz.

 When executing there is not var interpretation; it does not exist.

-LHS vs RHS (Left/ Right) of an asignment or = (equals operator)
+LHS vs RHS (Left/ Right) of an assignment or = (equals operator)
 var foo = "bar";

 foo is a LHS reference